by-jp/www.byjp.me/content/notes/twitter/1849988978/index.md

 - imported
 - from-twitter
 ---
 Enjoying the lack of Jonathan from Spotify for the day.
-Not enough to fork out \(ha\!\) again tho methinks
+Not enough to fork out \(ha!) again tho methinks